WPChill/strong-testimonials/readme.txt

 = I'm familiar with template files.
 Can I customize the template? =

 Yes.
 With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
-A [tutorial](https://www.wpmission.com/knowledge-base/strong-testimonials/) is coming soon.

 = Can I display a large version of the featured image in a lightbox? =

 Yes.
 This requires a lightbox so if your theme does not include one, you will need a plugin like [Simple Colorbox](https://wordpress.org/plugins/simple-colorbox/).

 == Changelog ==

+= 2.16.3 - Dec 5, 2016 =
+* Fix bug when loading form validation translation files.
+* Fix bug that initialized slideshows before images are loaded.
+* Improve admin UI.

 = 2.16.2 - Dec 4, 2016 =
 * Strip slashes from custom fields and submitted form values.